Kentucky Route 55

-Junction point of Kentucky Highway 44 and Kentucky Highway 55.

 Kentucky Route 55 (KY 55) is a 140.858 mi state highway in the U.S. Commonwealth of Kentucky.

 The route originates at a junction with U.S. Route 127 in Freedom, Russell County.
 The route continues through Columbia in Adair County to U.S. Route 68 in Campbellsville, Taylor County, where KY 55 joins US 68 east to Lebanon in Marion County.
 In Lebanon, KY 55 separates from US 68 and proceeds northward through Springfield in Washington County, Bloomfield in Nelson County, and Taylorsville and Elk Creek in Spencer County.
 In Shelby County it passes through Finchville and Shelbyville and continues north through Eminence in Henry County.
 Roughly three miles south of New Castle, KY 55 intersects U.S. Route 421.
 The two routes run concurrent for 8 mi before splitting near Campbellsburg.
 KY 55 continues north to Prestonville, where it ends at an intersection with U.S. Route 42 and Kentucky Route 36 on the bank of the Ohio River.

 Route description

 Russell County through Taylor County

 The route originates at a junction with U.S. Route 127 in the southern Russell County community of Freedom.
 The route continues into Adair County through Columbia.
-In the 2010s, KY 55 was rerouted onto the Columbia Bypass, while the original KY 55 alignment, which went through town and provided access to the Cumberland Parkway, was re-designated as KY 55 Business.
+In the 2010s, KY 55 was rerouted onto the Columbia Bypass, while the original KY 55 alignment, which went through town and provided access to the Cumberland Expressway, was re-designated as KY 55 Business.

 The route continues northward, bypassing the Green River Lake State Park, and on to U.S. Route 68 in Campbellsville, Taylor County, where KY 55 joins US 68 east, and also runs concurrently with KY 70 for the remainder of that route's concurrency with US 68.
 US 68 and KY 55 continues north into Marion County.